Durant35/STM32_RC500/README.md

-### RF reader for M1 Card based on STM32 and MFRC500
+### Graduate Design: RF reader for M1 Card based on STM32 and MFRC500

 **1. ** RF reader module Schematic and PCB design.